Mase1up/freeCodeCampProductLandingPage/README.md

     Got the video embedded.
 YouTube makes it very easy (Share -> Embed) and it copies the HTML code.

-    Left off after setting the headings for the Pricing section
+    Left off after setting the headings for the Pricing section.

+    Finished everything, and have it working in a way I'm happy with.
+Time to test it and see what is working or not.
+I would like to refine it a bit, but the tests that fCC wants make me care more about meeting those than aesthetics and functionality.